 Here are a few stats explaining why you should definitely collect good feedback:

-If you don’t have any ratings or positive reviews, urge your customers to leave you one and make sure to respond to reviews.
-It doesn’t matter if they're positive or negative - always thank them for their feedback.
+Also, make sure to take the time to respond to reviews.
+It doesn’t matter if they're positive or negative - always thank your reviewers for their feedback.
 Do it as politely and professionally as possible.

-Also, act upon negative reviews.
+Act upon negative reviews.
 Apologize to your customers if they’re not satisfied with your product or service.
 If you’re really in the wrong, offer a refund or maybe a big discount the next time they come back.
-Make sure to resolve their complaints, whether it has something to do with your products, customer service, delivery time, or whatnot.
+Resolve their complaints, whether it has something to do with your products, customer service, delivery time, or whatnot.

 If you don’t have a Google map of your location on your site, then it’s time to insert one on your Contact Me page.
 This will help improve your ranking and allow prospects to conveniently pinpoint your location fast.